BackupTheBerlios/hjb-svn/trunk/docs/rst/register-connection-factory.rst

   the same factory-jndi-name; after the first successful attempt, HJB ignores subsequent invocations.

-* sends back a '404 Not Found' response if no connection factory is available in JNDI under the name *factory-jndi-name*.
+* sends back a *404 Not Found* response if no connection factory is available in JNDI under the name *factory-jndi-name*.

 .. _back to commands: ./command-list.html